mitre/emass_client/docs/developers.md

 The API is documented in YAML and can be viewed utilizing Swagger Editor or Visual Studio Code (VSC) with swagger and yaml extensions.

+The API clients are generated utilizing the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) CLI.

 ### Viewing the API via Swagger

 There are online tool options for viewing and editing OpenAPI compliant RESTfull APIs like the eMASS API documentations.
 Some of these tools are Swagger Editor or SwaggerHub. <strong>We discourage the utilization of any online capability for editing a controlled unclassified API document</strong>.